tucraig/opencv-tut/README.md

 That is, images that include the object.

   * Collect negatives

 Images which include objects that may look similar to the object in question, but that aren't the object.
 This helps teach the computer and increase accuracy.
-Sentdex describes the process very thoroughly [in his tutorial](https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/).
+The same guy who helped me learn how to use OpenCV describes the process very thoroughly [in his tutorial](https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/).

-### Running analysis on a server
+### Run analysis (on a server)

-There's a tutorial by the same guy who helped me learn how to use OpenCV [here](https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/) which I recommend.
+So this process is outlined in the tutorial by this guy which taught me, [here](https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/), which I recommend.
 He uses DigitalOcean to host the classification process.
 DigitalOcean is a server you can use for running the script in creating your own HaarCascade (for classification).
-Because we are Davidson Students we get $50 free.
+Because we are Davidson Students we actually get $50 free.
 Use the [GitHub Education Bundle](https://education.github.com/pack/offers) to get a free $50 toward running your server.
 Also sign up using [my link](https://m.do.co/c/e400e5413397) and you'll get an additional $10.